numpy/numpy/README.md

 - sophisticated (broadcasting) functions
 - tools for integrating C/C++ and Fortran code
 - useful linear algebra, Fourier transform, and random number capabilities
+- can be easily integrated with other libraries
+- efficient memory usage
+- compatible with other language

 Installing:

 - NumPy can be installed on your native machine by the use of `pip` command in terminal
 - paste this command into your terminal : `pip install NumPy`